philipturner/home-built-stm/README.md

 Next objectives:
 - Mill a straight line into the billet.
 - Mill two passes going in opposite directions.
 Based on a brief internet search, there are many acceptable values for radial depth of cut (RDOC).
 I will use 33% of the tool's measured diameter.
+- Use one of the circular path features to mill the perimeter of a half-circle.
-- Each milling test is offset 20 mm from the previous one.
+- Each milling test is offset 12 mm from the previous one.
 Later tests should be closer to the viewing window (negative Y?) than earlier tests.
+There is ~65 mm of space left in this direction.